StarRocks/starrocks/docs/loading/BrokerLoad.md

 >
 > Broker Load supports accessing AWS S3 only according to the S3A protocol.
 Therefore, when you load data from AWS S3, you must replace `s3://` in the S3 URI you pass as a file path into `DATA INFILE` with `s3a://`.

-For detailed syntax and parameter descriptions, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md).
+In the preceding example, `StorageCredentialParams` represents a group of authentication parameters which vary depending on the authentication method you choose.
+For more information, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md#aws-s3).

 #### Load data from Google GCS